leighton-coutinho/leighton-coutinho/README.md

 Recent Graduate, Developer
 --------------------------

 I've been learning to code since I was a teenager and and love building easy-to-use products that address pain points that the people around me experience.
-I fell in love with coding since I love the idea of building tools to help make peoples lives.
+I fell in love with coding since I love the idea of building tools to help make peoples lives easier.

 * 🌍  I'm based in Montreal.
 Quebec, Canada
 * ✉️  You can contact me at [leighton.coutinho@mail.mcgill.ca](mailto:leighton.coutinho@mail.mcgill.ca)